 - Place the lids on top, hummus-side down, press lightly, then tuck in!

 Hello!
-We hope you made and enjoyed this recipe from our Your Sandwich Can Save the World!
-Food Literacy Curriculum!
+We hope you made and enjoyed this recipe provided by Jamie Oliver!
 Please note that all photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Jamie Oliver’s Squash it Sandwich on Food Literacy Center’s website.
 Thank you!